-One day a year, in the small northern Spanish town of Castrillo de Murcia, a man dressed as a yellow demon jumps over a bunch of local babies.
-It functions as a sort of baptism, supposedly cleansing the babies – all born in the previous year – from sin and protecting them from disease.
-This tradition is called "El Colacho" and it has been celebrated annually since 1621, on the Sunday following the Feast of Corpus Christi (about 60 days after Easter).
+Once a year, in the small northern Spanish town of Castrillo de Murcia, a man dressed as a yellow demon jumps over a bunch of local babies.
+It functions as a sort of baptism, supposedly cleansing the babies—all born in the previous year—from sin and protecting them from disease.
+This tradition is called "El Colacho," and it has been celebrated annually since 1621, on the Sunday following the Feast of Corpus Christi—about 60 days after Easter.

 Like so many other European traditions, El Colacho's pagan origins have been restyled into a Christian rite.
-The day of the celebration starts with a procession that includes El Colacho, the Catholic brotherhood of the town and the Archbishop.
-The jump itself used to be considered the cleansing part of the ritual but since "jumping over a baby" isn't acknowledged as an official Christian rite, at some point Pope Benedict XVI asked Spanish priests to stop taking part in the celebration.
+The day of the celebration starts with a procession that includes the costumed demons, the Catholic brotherhood of the town, and the archbishop.
+The jump itself used to be considered the cleansing part of the ritual, but since "jumping over a baby" isn't acknowledged as an official Christian tradition, at some point Pope Benedict XVI asked Spanish priests to stop taking part in the celebration.
 However, the Spanish church decided to be even more closely involved.
-So these days, after El Colacho has jumped over the babies, the Archbishop of Burgos (the town's province) follows up by actually blessing them with holy water – thus giving the ritual some Catholic authenticity.
+So these days, after the El Colacho demons have jumped over the babies, the archbishop of Burgos (the town's province) follows up by actually blessing them with holy water—thus giving the ritual some Catholic authenticity.

 I spoke to photojournalist Rodrigo Mena, who shot this year's El Colacho celebration in the last weekend of May.

-VICE: Hi Rodrigo.
-How did you find out about El Colacho?
+VICE: How did you find out about El Colacho?

 Rodrigo Mena: I live in Madrid now, but I was raised in Burgos.
 I saw reports on El Colacho on the local news every year growing up, but I've never had the chance to actually visit Castrillo de Murcia until this year.
-I was in Burgos anyway so I decided it would be a good opportunity see it for myself instead of on local TV.
+I was in Burgos anyway, so I decided it would be a good opportunity to see it for myself, instead of on local TV.

 Do you know why it's called "El Colacho"?